abdiu34567/telesun.js/Docs/Methods/Other/sendMessage.md

 >
 > For more check [sendMessage](https://core.telegram.org/bots/api#sendmessage) method
 >
-> This method can take up 10 parameters
+> This method can take up 10 parameters and
->
 > some of the parameters have default values
 >
 > - chat_id `required`